Chart Color Schemes

 McKellar is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in McKellar, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
-Home ownership in McKellar was 42.8%, with mortgaged dwellings at 38.0% and rented ones at 19.2%.
+In McKellar, as per the latest Census evaluation, 93.7% of dwellings were houses, with the remaining 6.3% being semi-detached, apartments, or other types.
+This differs from the Australian Capital Territory's distribution of 69.4% houses and 30.5% other dwellings.
+Home ownership in McKellar stood at 42.8%, compared to mortgaged dwellings at 38.0% and rented ones at 19.2%.
 The median monthly mortgage repayment in the area was $2,167, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in McKellar was $438, compared to the Australian Capital Territory's $430.
-Nationally, McKellar's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure in McKellar was $438, slightly above the Australian Capital Territory's $430.
+Nationally, McKellar's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially higher at $438 compared to the national figure of $375.

 Frequently Asked Questions - Housing